HK-Modding-Preservation/HollowKnight.DarknessRandomizer/ReadMe.md

 * Randomize Darkness: Randomize which rooms in Hallownest are dark.
   * Darkness Level:
     * _Dim_: Vanilla levels of darkness.
-Less than 5% of hallownest will be dark.
+Less than 5% of Hallownest will be dark.
     * _Dark_: Moderate levels of darkness.
-About 10-20% of hallownest will be dark.
+About 10-20% of Hallownest will be dark.
+    * _Darker_: Heavy levels of darkness.
+About 30% of Hallownest will be dark.
     * _Cursed_: Extreme levels of darkness.
-Up to 50% of hallownest will be dark.
+Up to 50% of Hallownest will be dark.
   * Chaos: Select dark rooms at random, ignoring balancing probabilities and adjacency constraints.
 * Shattered Lantern: Split Lumafly Lantern into 4 Lantern Shards
   * Two Dupe Shards: Add 2 extra Lantern Shards

 Some rooms will never be dark, some will never even be dim.
 Some rooms can only be dark on the Cursed setting.

+### Interop

-Enabling 'Unique Keys' in Duplicate Items settings will double the number of Lantern Shards.
+* Enabling 'Unique Keys' in Duplicate Items settings will double the number of Lantern Shards, if Shattered Lantern is enabled.
+* Applying the 'Deranged' constraint ensures that vanilla dark rooms will always be bright instead, if Randomize Darkness is enabled in non-Chaos mode.
+* Disabling White Palace and/or Path of Pain in the Long Location settings ensures those areas will not be darkened.
+Path of Pain can only be dark in Cursed mode.
+* Lantern Shards count as major items in All Majors, if unique keys are included.

 ## How it Works